Aiah: Influence

 In an article published on June 13, 2024, Jessa Ngojo of Cebu Daily News hailed Aiah as one of the "Bisdak beauties" who have become "beloved icons for Cebuanos, Boholanos, and Visayans".
 Billboard Philippines' Gabriel Saulog praised Aiah for incorporating her Cebuano heritage in her "jaw-dropping" solo performance at the Biniverse tour.
 She covered "Woman" by Doja Cat, adding a Cebuano-language rap verse that Saulog called "fantastic".
 In March 2025, Julienne Loreto of the American magazine Positively Filipino credited Aiah for increasing the general public's interest in the Cebuano language.

 Personal life

 On August 30, 2024, during a Bini event at SM Mall of Asia, a fan gave Aiah a Chow Chow-Japanese Spitz dog as a surprise gift.
 It garnered mixed reactions online.
 Pawssion Project, a non-profit animal welfare organization, criticized the surprise, stating that "pets are not gifts", though they clarified that it was not an attack on the singer.

-Aiah suffers from anxiety episodes.
+Aiah has anxiety episodes.
 The documentary Bini Chapter 1: Born to Win explored her "battle" with anxiety.
 It was Aiah's choice for Born to Win to include depictions of her anxiety, hoping to comfort viewers with similar experiences.
 In Born to Win, she explained her decision to be open about her mental health: "If sharing my experience can help someone, then I'll do it."